sourcebroker/deployer-extended-database/README.rst

   | *default value:* null
   |
   | Array of tables names that will be truncated with task `db:truncate`_.
 Usually it should be some caching tables that
     will be truncated while deployment.
-Table name is put between ^ and $ and treated as preg_match.
+The value is put between ^ and $ and treated as preg_match.
 For example you can write "cf_.*" to truncate all tables that starts with "cf_".
 The final preg_match checked is /^cf_.*$/i

   |